api3-ecosystem/EthLdn/README.md

 - Self-funded dAPIs see users add collateral for oracle operation and are permissionless.
 They provide a data feed source with off-chain aggregation as a single-source.

-- Managed dAPIs are powered by multiple first-party oracles with native-chain aggregation offering a veriable, decentralized oracle solution.
+- Managed dAPIs are powered by multiple first-party oracles with native-chain aggregation offering a verifiable, decentralized oracle solution.

 Once a dAPI has been integrated a smart contract can access a range of data feed services through the [API3 Market](https://market.api3.org/dapis).

 ### API3 QRNG

+API3 QRNG is a public utility API3 provides on behalf of well-established, prestigious organizations serving Quantum random number generation (QRNG).
+QRNG is a method of random number generation based on quantum phenomena and considered within the scientific community to be the most secure method of random number generation.

+It operates as a public good, where users simply add gas to a wallet correlated to the oracle node, enabling the oracle node to return a random number when requested by a contract.

+Learn more about QRNG within the [API3 explore section](https://docs.api3.org/explore/qrng/).

 # Get started with dAPIs